STAT540-UBC/seminar-05/sm5_differential_expression_analysis.md

 metadata and the expression matrix.

 Next we want to construct the design matrix.
-The design matrix dictates how the categorical covariates are parametized in the linear model.
+The design matrix dictates how the categorical covariates are parameterized in the linear model.
 If you’re not sure what this means, make sure to get help.
 This is an important concept!
 We also recommend reading chapter 3 of [An Introduction to Statistical